-Delayed puberty is absence of sexual maturation at the expected time.
+Delayed puberty is absence of sexual maturation at the expected time (breast development by age 13 in girls and testicular enlargement by age 14 in boys).
 Diagnosis is by measurement of gonadal hormones (testosterone and/or estradiol), luteinizing hormone, and follicle-stimulating hormone; imaging studies; and genetic testing.
 Treatment, when necessary, usually involves specific hormone replacement.

-Delayed puberty may result from constitutional delay, which often occurs in adolescents with a family history of delayed growth.
+Delayed puberty may result from constitutional delay, which often occurs in adolescents with a family history of delayed growth, or from other causes.
+(See also puberty in males, puberty in females, and Physical Growth and Sexual Maturation in Adolescents.)

-Constitutional delay of puberty is absence of pubertal development before age 14 years; it is more common among boys.
-By definition, children with constitutional delay show evidence of sexual maturation by age 18 years, but pubertal delay and short stature, while not abnormal, may generate anxiety in adolescents and their families.
+Constitutional delay of pubertyis a self-limiting form of normal development in which puberty is delayed but begins spontaneously and normally albeit later than in peers; it is more common among boys.
 Many children have a family history of delayed sexual development in a parent or sibling.
 Typically, stature is usually short during childhood, adolescence, or both but ultimately reaches the normal range.
-Growth velocity is nearly normal, and growth pattern parallels the lower percentile curves of the growth chart.
+Growth velocity is in low- normal range, and growth pattern parallels the lower percentile curves of the growth chart.
 The pubertal growth spurt is delayed, and at the expected time of puberty, height percentile begins to drop, which may contribute to psychosocial difficulties for some children.
-Skeletal age is delayed and is most consistent with the child's height age (age at which a child's height is at the 50th percentile) rather than chronologic age.
+Skeletal age is delayed, often by 2 or more years, and is most consistent with the child's height age (age at which a child's height is at the 50th percentile) rather than chronologic age.
 Sexual maturation is delayed but normal.
+Because of delayed skeletal growth, growth lasts longer than peers, and most reach a normal adult height.
+Constitutional delay of growth and puberty is a diagnosis of exclusion and must be differentiated from other causes of delayed puberty (e.g. hypogonadotropic hypogonadism) or growth hormone deficiency.

 General reference